 The administration will keep a file on each case study inclusive of the student, mentor, meeting dates, and mentor/student reports.
 Likewise, the administration will have the right to determine whether or not the Give 30 mentor is working to improve the performance of the student.
 The school will reserve the right to discontinue the mentoring experience for any student at any time with just cause.
 Annually, a review of the

 Give 30 Mentor Program will occur with participating districts.

-Any adult 21 years of age or older may apply to participate in the Give 30 program.
+Any adult 19 years of age or older may apply to participate in the Give 30 program.
 The participants must have a clean criminal background and be willing to abide by the school policy guidelines set by the respective school district.
-All Give 30 mentors will need to complete a short inservice to learn about the mentoring program and the outlined expectations.
+All Give 30 mentors will need to complete a mentor training to learn about the mentoring program and the outlined expectations.
 Likewise, the mentors will be asked to agree to a schedule to meet with assigned students.
-Any adult who has an interest in working with at risk youth is welcome to apply.
+Any adult who has an interest in working with at-risk youth is welcome to apply.
 All applicants will be screened by the Regional Office of Education prior to being referred to specific school districts.

 Share this site with a friend by clicking on the envelope.
 Thanks for visiting!